Terms and Conditions of Business

 20 the provision of services regulations 2009

-20.1 We are registered to carry on audit work in the UK and Ireland by ICAEW.
-Details of our audit registration can be viewed at www.auditregister.org.uk under reference C005314483.
+20.1 We are registered to carry on audit work in the UK by ICAEW.
+Details of our audit registration can be viewed at www.auditregister.org.uk under reference C005234633.

-20.2 In accordance with our professional body rules, we are required to hold professional indemnity insurance.
-Details about our insurer and coverage can be found at www.fawcetts.co.uk or at our offices.
+20.2 In accordance with the disclosure requirements of the Provision of Services Regulations 2009, our professional indemnity insurers are Manchester Underwriting Management and Aviva.
+Brokers are Ntegrity of Vallon House, Vantage Court Office Park, Old Glocester Road, Bristol, BS16 1GW.
 The territorial coverage is worldwide excluding professional business carried out from an office in the United States of America or Canada and excludes any action for a claim brought in any court in the United States or Canada.

 21 electronic communication